Paid vs organic social media strategy: Your planning essentials

 Social is no longer just about conversation and content; it’s now an established channel for customer acquisition, remarketing and engaging existing fans/customers to support retention programs.
 It may be relatively immature compared to search and email marketing but it’s a channel in which most e-commerce teams are ramping up investment (people and tools).

-This article discusses how organic and paid social media fit into your social strategy.
+This article discusses how you can leverage organic and paid social media when planning your social media strategy.

 This is for people new to social media, if you already understand what each means, skip to the next section.